N-point spherical functions and asymptotic boundary KZB equations: Introduction

-of the quadratic Casimir element $\Omega$ for $a\in A_{\textup{reg}}$\footnote{This factorisation can be used to derive the asymptotic KZB equations for Etingof's and Schiffmann's generalised weighted trace functions (see \cite{ES}) in a manner similar to the one as described above for $N$-point spherical functions (weighted traces are naturally associated to the symmetric space $G\times G/\textup{diag}(G)$, with $\textup{diag}(G)$ the group $G$ diagonally embedded into $G\times G$).}, push the left and right root vectors through the intertwiners $D_j$ to the far left and right, reflect against the $K$-intertwiners $\phi_\ell$ and $\phi_r$, and push the reflected factors back to their original position, where they merge and create the core $\kappa^{\textup{core}}_i$ of $\kappa_i$.
-When we move components of $\Omega$ to the boundaries (to the left and to the right) the terms $r_{ji}$ or $r_{ij}$ are created by commuting with the intertwiners $D_j$.
+In the second proof we substitute the factorisation\footnote{This factorisation can be used to derive the asymptotic KZB equations for Etingof's and Schiffmann's \cite{ES} generalised weighted trace functions in a manner similar to the one as described above for $N$-point spherical functions, see \cite{St2} (weighted traces are naturally associated to the symmetric space $G\times G/\textup{diag}(G)$, with $\textup{diag}(G)$ the group $G$ diagonally embedded into $G\times G$).}

+of the quadratic Casimir element $\Omega$ for regular $a\in A_{\textup{reg}}$, push the left and right root vectors through the intertwiners $D_j$ to the far left and right, reflect against the $K$-intertwiners $\phi_\ell$ and $\phi_r$, and push the reflected factors back to their original position, where they merge and create the core $\kappa^{\textup{core}}_i$ of $\kappa_i$.
+When we initially move components of $\Omega$ to the boundaries the terms $r_{ji}$ or $r_{ij}$ are created.
 On the way back they are producing similar terms, but now involving the $\theta$-twisted $r$-matrix $(1\otimes \theta)r_{21}$.
-This proof naturally leads to the expressions \eqref{rpm} for $r^{\pm}$ and $\kappa^{\textup{core}}$ in terms of Felder's $r$-matrix.
-We also prove that the normalised formal $N$-point spherical functions $\mathbf{F}_{\underline{\lambda}}^{\phi_\ell,\mathbf{\Psi},\phi_r}$ are formal power series eigenfunctions of the asymptotic boundary KZB operators,
+This proof naturally leads to the folded and contracted expressions \eqref{rpm} for $r^{\pm}$ and $\kappa^{\textup{core}}$ in terms of Felder's $r$-matrix.